 3. Growth Control

-Overgrowth can weaken a tree if there is a loss in shape.
+Overgrowth can weaken a tree if it loses its shape.
 The plant may not have enough strength to support itself.

-The growth may also become a nuisance to neighbors or pedestrians on the streets.
+The growth may also become a nuisance to neighbors or street pedestrians.
 Growth control is also necessary to avoid damaging cables and electricity pylons.

 4. Increase Property Value

-Unsightly trees and overgrown bushes and shrubs can be an eyesore.
-Moreover, it can even be detrimental to property value, including all properties in the neighborhood.
+Overgrown bushes, trees, and shrubs can be unsightly and even detrimental to property value, including all properties in the neighborhood.

-Conversely, nicely manicured, healthy-looking trees, shrubs, and plants will surely be a pleasure to everyone and add value to properties.
+Conversely, nicely manicured, healthy-looking trees, shrubs, and plants will surely delight everyone and add value to properties.

 5. More Air and Sunlight

-Pruning plants is essential in allowing air and light through.
-Therefore, cutting off older and/or weaker branches can produce stronger plants and thick glossy foliage.
+Pruning plants is essential for allowing air and light through.
+Therefore, cutting off older and/or weaker branches can produce more vigorous plants and thick, glossy foliage.

-Additionally, natural light in the house or workplace can help to avoid many health problems and eyestrain.
+Additionally, natural light in the house or workplace can help avoid many health problems and eyestrain.

-Sun exposure is nature’s way of supplying our bodies with Vitamin D (the sunshine vitamin) [2].
-Vitamin D is essential in keeping our body functioning properly.
+Sun exposure is nature’s way of supplying our bodies with vitamin D (the sunshine vitamin) [2].
+Vitamin D is essential for proper body function.

 Pruning Tools